-It’s not uncommon for people to borrow money in an emergency, to purchase large items or pay for a special occasion.
+It’s not uncommon for people to borrow money by taking on new debt in an emergency, to purchase large items or pay for a special occasion.
 Some people also find that they borrow money to tide them over until their next payday, which is where problems can occur.

 Before you borrow any money, there are some important questions you should ask yourself to ensure you’re making a sensible decision that won’t impact your financial future.

 Probably the first and most important question is whether you can afford to pay back the money you borrow.
 It’s important that you’re honest with yourself here as you don’t want to get into any financial difficulties in the future.

 Ask yourself whether the repayments will interfere with your finances in the future.
 Will you still have enough flexibility for any extra outgoings during the month?
 If it turns out that repaying the debt is putting restrictions on other aspects of your life – such as seeing friends, taking a vacation or paying for shopping – you may come to regret the initial purchase.